rajatanantharam/cafelokaal.io/README.md

 - **Rate Limiting:** Maximum 30 requests per minute per cafe for the dashboard data endpoint.
 Exceeding this limit will result in a `429 Too Many Requests` response.

 - Secure area available post-login.

+- Includes a **'Sync Data'** button on the dashboard.

+  - When clicked, this triggers a call to the `POST /api/posdata` endpoint with the latest data from the connected POS system.
+  - This allows manual syncing of POS data to CafeLokaal.
+  - A success/failure toast or message should be displayed to the user.

+- Visualizes order processing blockages:

+- **Rate Limiting:** Maximum 30 requests per minute per cafe for the dashboard data endpoint.
+Exceeding this limit will result in a `429 Too Many Requests` response.

+- Secure area available post-login.

 - Visualizes order processing blockages:

   - Delays in POS entry.
   - Queue build-ups.
   - Failed orders.

 - Charts powered by Angular libraries like Chart.js or ngx-charts.

 - Frontend fetches data from the following endpoint:

 ```http